mstaack/laravel-postgis/README.md

 All models which are to be PostGis enabled **must** use the *PostgisTrait*.

 You must also define an array called `$postgisFields` which defines what attributes/columns on your model are to be considered geometry objects.
+By default, all attributes are of type `geography`.
+If you want to use `geometry` with a custom SRID, you have to define an array called `$postgisTypes`.
+The keys of this assoc array must match the entries in `$postgisFields` (all missing keys default to `geography`), the values are assoc arrays, too.
+They must have two keys: `geomtype` which is either `geography` or `geometry` and `srid` which is the desired SRID. **Note**: Custom SRID is only supported for `geometry`, not `geography`.

 ```PHP
 use Illuminate\Database\Eloquent\Model;